 Left Sweden on May 1, found the wonderful flat I had rented just 2-3 minutes from Palazzo Mora and turned up there on the 2nd at 9 AM.
 Got a warm hugging welcome by all the staff of the European Culture Centre (ECC) – so good to finally meet each other after all these emails.

-What was to be done was this: Getting the fabric wrapped around the podiums and set the four panels with the right 4 cm distance between each and fix them in the wall; secure the objects on these panels (antiques, a shoe, a plastic jewellery, a cup, etc) and securing them against theft (while also enabling that they can be taken off again when the installation shall be re-packed in the boxes), getting videos transferred from my computer to the two iPads in loop mode, fixing the the “paibians” on top of each panel, arrange the AI robot on the second wall (and make it work) as well as the calligraphies and the double poster as well as, finally, set the light on the whole thing.
+What was to be done was this: Getting the fabric wrapped around the podiums and set the four panels with the right 4 cm distance between each and fix them in the wall; secure the objects on these panels (antiques, a shoe, a plastic jewellery, a cup, etc) and securing them against theft (while also enabling that they can be taken off again when the installation shall be re-packed in the boxes), getting videos transferred from my computer to the two iPads in loop mode, fixing the “paibians” on top of each panel, arrange the AI robot on the second wall (and make it work) as well as the calligraphies and the double poster and, finally, set the lights on the installation.
 In short, a few days of work with creative problem-solving.

 The staff assigned to me was Giovanni and Daniele for the practical stuff and Patrick for technology such as the iPads and the robot.
 Wonderful to work with, highly professional, going out of their way to find solutions, ready to re-think when it doesn’t work, and always a good spirit and sense of humour.
 Now we are friends!

-Here Daniele and Giovanni finding out how to fix the shoe with a strong magnet:
+Here Daniele and Giovanni find out how to fix the shoe with a strong magnet:

 It took from May 2 to May 6 to finalize it all.
 Although there are 169 other artists exhibiting at this year’s “Personal Structures,” I felt I was treated as if I was the only one, really.
 And never did I hear “we can’t do that” – I only heard “we’ll find a solution, don’t worry”.

-I recognize that my installation must be one of the more complex works to set up because of all the small things and its multimedia character.
+I recognize that my installation could be one of the more complex pieces to set up because of all the small things and its multimedia character.
 Some installations here, of course, are much bigger, complex and heavy, but many are also just single works to be hung on a nail on a wall.

 It’s been a wonderful experience – and we’re ready days before the preview, press and party events on the 9th and 10th and the formal opening on the 11th.
 I can’t thank you guys enough!

-And here what my dear SPAR looks like on May 5…
+And here is what my dear SPAR looks like on May 5…

 April 29, 2019